Archit-jsd/course/README.rst

-relate-sample
+inducer sample
 =============

-This is sample content for `relate
+This is sample content for
-<https://github.com/inducer/relate>`_.
  See there for more information.